 The WAG is home to the largest public collection of contemporary Inuit art anywhere.
 To celebrate the art and to honour the Inuit, the WAG is building an Inuit Art Centre, the first of its kind in the world.
 The Inuit Art Centre will be a transformative place led by the images and stories from the art, the people, and the land.

-Through the Centre, the WAG will be a link, connecting people from the North and South to meet, learn, and create together.
+Breaking ground in 2017, the Inuit Art Centre will be a link, connecting people from the North and South to meet, learn, and create together.
 It will be a community hub for exhibitions and programs, research and learning, studio practice and art-making.
-A visit to the Centre will provide a unique opportunity to learn more about Inuit history, culture, and Canada as a whole.
+The Centre will offer a unique opportunity to learn about Inuit and Canadian history and culture.

 MESSAGE FROM THE DIRECTOR

 Artists have been called the urban cartographers – telling the stories of their communities.
 The Inuit Art Centre gives mapmaking a whole new meaning as we endeavour to bring the power and beauty of the Arctic to Winnipeg.
 The Centre will be much more than a home for the largest public collection of contemporary Inuit art on earth.
-It is about breaking the traditional mold of how art is presented and shared by providing an interactive hub with cultural and historical context for Inuit art and people.
+It is about rethinking the role of the art museum while providing cultural and historical context for Inuit art and people.